Starting Your Small Business: Building Your Unique Brand

 Your logo is what appears on all of the channels through which you market yourself and is often the public’s first introduction to your brand – and we all know first impressions matter.

-There is no “one size fits all” logo concept or template.
+There is no “one size fits all” logo concept or template for starting your small business.

 The formation of your small business’s logo will depend on factors such as your business name, what goods or services you sell/offer, the characteristics of your brand personality you have designated, and whom you are trying to reach.